x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/compliance-management-exchange-2013-help.md

   - [Manage role group members](manage-role-group-members-exchange-2013-help.md)

-If you want to create a role group and assign some of the roles that are assigned to this role group to the new role group, see the “Create a role group” section in [Manage role groups](manage-role-groups-exchange-2013-help.md).
+If you want to create a role group and assign some of the roles that are assigned to this role group to the new role group, see the "Create a role group" section in [Manage role groups](manage-role-groups-exchange-2013-help.md).

 ## Management roles assigned to this role group